Magyartanulas/magyartanulas.github.io/dative_possession.md

 Here are some examples:

-* Álmodtam egy világot magamnak, itt állok a kapui előtt. - (I dreamt a world for myself, here I stand infront of its gates.)
+* Álmodtam egy világot magamnak, itt állok a kapui előtt. - (I dreamt a world for myself, here I stand in front of its gates.)
 * Milyen napod volt? - (How was your day? lit.
 What kind of day did you have?)
 * A Csend Hangja. - (The Sound of Silence.)
 * Az időnk mint a tenger. - (Our time is like the sea, this is an expression, meaning we have a lot of time.)